stfc/PSyclone/tutorial/training/gocean/2.4-GameOfLife-psyclone/README.md

 > declaration with the actual code, but it is on the todo list
 > of the PSyclone developers.

+You also need to implement the actual kernel for count_neighbours, i.e. adding up the values of the 8 neighbours.

 ## Update `time_step_mod`
 Now that all kernels have been implemented, we can update the